 Critical control limits have been established based on known CCPs identified through Risk Assessment outcomes.
-The two identified CCPs are related to potential contamination during a watermain break.
-There was no deviation from the two identified CCPs.
+There is one CCP related to potential contamination during a watermain break and one CCP related to damage and/or contamination to the drinking water system and/or water quality as a result of a terrorist threat/vandalism.
+There was no deviation from the identified CCPs.